5monkeys/cobertura-action/README.md

 ### `fail_below_threshold`

+Fail the action when the minimum coverage is not met for the entire report.

+### `fail_for_individual_file_below_threshold`

-Fail the action when the minimum coverage was not met.
+Fail the action when the specified minimum coverage is not met for any file.

 ### `show_line`